Chilkoot Trail Permits

 The Chilkoot Trail ends at Lake Bennett, British Columbia.
 This historic site is not accessible by roads.
 You will need to arrange transportation from Lake Bennett.
 As of spring 2017, shuttle services from Bennett are:

-Permits for the trail each year can be reserved starting the first week in January.
-General reservations for 2017 are accepted as of Monday, January 9, 2017.
+Permits for the trail each year can be reserved starting in early January.
+General reservations for 2018 are accepted as of Wednesday, January 17, 2018.
 Reservations for large groups (9 to 12 people) are being accepted as of September 1st for the following year.

 To reserve, call Parks Canada at 1-867-667-3910 or toll free from Canada and the U.S. 1-800-661-0486.
 When reserving a permit you will need to choose your dates on the trail, select your campgrounds, and pay for the reservation and permit with a credit card.
 Please be advised that prices for trail permits change annually.
 Check in the spring to get prices for the upcoming summer season.